 UPDATE: Researchers believe they've found one of the reasons why exercise helps improve our mood.
-Exercise produces a coupond called PGC-1 alpha 1.
-That compound in turn, neutralizes a stress induced toxin called kynurenine.
+Exercise produces a compound called PGC-1 alpha 1.
+That compound in turn, neutralizes a stress-induced toxin called kynurenine.

 Researchers found that when subjects exercised more, PGC-1 alpha 1 levels increased, and the depression causing kynurenine was converted into a form that couldn't pass into the brain.
 By reducing or "filtering" out the kynurenine, depression levels dropped.
 Exercise more and be happy!

 CAUTION: Check with your doctor before